AzureAiDevs/hub/website/blog/2023-aia/2023-04-28-stable-diffusion/index.md

  -->

-1. A comprehensive guide to run Stable Diffusion on Azure Machine Learning, including prerequisites and costs.
+- Stable Diffusion on Azure ML.
-2. Discussion of the author's experience with Stable Diffusion on different GPU types.
+- Stable Diffusion on different GPU types.
-3. A journey to unlock the full potential of Stable Diffusion with Azure Machine Learning.
+- Code snippets to get started with Stable Diffusion on Azure ML.

 <!--
 - Main point 1